 Internal Revenue Service

 On the other side of this appeals process are Enrolled Agents.
-EAs are licensed tax professionals who have passed a rigorous examination or who have worked with the IRS for at least five years.
+EAs are licensed tax professionals who have passed a rigorous certification exam or who have worked with the IRS for at least five years.
 They are hires to represent clients in Tax Court.
 Like attorneys or other professionals, EAs can offer complete confidentiality to clients, in certain circumstances.

 What Education Requirements Are Needed for Tax Accountants?